Elletra/dso-sharp/README.md

 I tried off and on for a few years to write a better DSO decompiler using actual [computer science](https://www.cs.tufts.edu/comp/150FP/archive/keith-cooper/dom14.pdf) [concepts](https://www.usenix.org/system/files/conference/usenixsecurity13/sec13-paper_schwartz.pdf).
 Unfortunately, I struggled to do so and burned out multiple times, so I eventually gave up.

-But I still really wanted decompiled scripts for other games, so decided to just rewrite the program using similar techniques in _dso.js_, but better.
+But I still really wanted decompiled scripts for other games, so I decided to just rewrite the program using similar techniques in _dso.js_, but better.
 After all, a shoddily-coded decompiler is better than no decompiler at all!

 And so, here it finally is.